Making the Case for The Bikepacking Journal

 Subscribe to Support BIKEPACKING.com

 In short, we need your backing, now more than ever.
-The future of BIKEPACKING.com is uncertain, but we’re hugely excited about where we can take things in print and online if enough people are willing to believe in us.
-If you get value out of this website, and like the idea of reading some of the world’s best pedal-powered travel stories in a meticulously crafted publication twice a year, please consider joining our Bikepacking Collective.
+The future of BIKEPACKING.com is uncertain, but we’re hugely excited about where we can take things in print and online if enough people believe in us.
+If you get value out of this website and like the idea of reading some of the world’s best pedal-powered travel stories in a meticulously crafted publication twice a year, please consider joining our Bikepacking Collective.
 Again, it’s the single best thing you can do help us grow.

 We want to build a better BIKEPACKING.com by adding new features and functions, create in-depth and meaningful content every day, offer a larger and more diverse group of guest contributors higher rates for their work, and continue inspiring and connecting readers from all walks of life and all levels of experience.

-The next issue of The Bikepacking Journal hits mailboxes in April, and there’s still time for you to get signed up for our Bikepacking Collective to secure your copy of issues 02 and 03.
+Issue 03 of The Bikepacking Journal hits mailboxes in November, and there’s still time for you to get signed up for our Bikepacking Collective to secure your copy of issues 03 and 04.
 Every single subscriber makes a difference.
 To the folks who have taken the leap, on behalf of our entire editorial team, thanks so much for your support.
 And to those of you who are ready to join, welcome!